 Introduction

-Global Micro Database (GMD) Project
+Global Monitoring Database (GMD) Project

-The Global Micro Database (GMD) founded with the aim of developing a method for survey standardization to construct indicators globally that comparable microdata across countries, regions and across years for global poverty monitoring and welfare measurement.
+The Global Monitoring Database (GMD) was created with the aim of developing a method for survey standardization to construct indicators globally that comparable microdata across countries, regions and across years for global poverty monitoring and welfare measurement.
 GMD is based on the best multi-purpose available surveys that cater for many applications and different users, have wide coverage of years, and are available, accessible, and shareable within the World Bank Group (WBG).

 Household surveys are one of the top three sources of social and demographic information in many countries.
 They collect detailed and diverse socio demo‑graphic data on people’s living conditions and well-being; activities they engage; and demographic characteristics and cultural factors that influence behavior, social and economic change among many.